Applied causality to infer protein dynamics and kinetics: Results

 \subsection{Comparison of AF2 Results to Other Generative Machine-learned Models}

-Of course, AF2 is not the only contemporary ML protein structure prediction method available, and, since its debut, the number of models available to perform such task has increased rapidly.
-Due to the plethora of techniques currently available to generate conformational ensembles of proteins using ML techniques, we compare the AF2 results to three other contemporary state-of-the-art methods: the distributional graphformer (DiG),\cite{Zheng2024} AF2-cluster (AFc),\cite{Wayment-Steele2024} and the ``biomolecular emulator'' (BioEmu).\cite{Lewis2025} The exact implementation details, including hyperparameter choices, of these other generative models are given in the Materials and Methods section.
+Due to the plethora of methods currently available to generate conformational ensembles of proteins using ML techniques, we compare the AF2 results to three other contemporary state-of-the-art methods: the distributional graphformer (DiG),\cite{Zheng2024} AF-Cluster (AFc),\cite{Wayment-Steele2024} and the ``biomolecular emulator'' (BioEmu).\cite{Lewis2025}

-Analogous to our AF2 procedure, we input the protein sequence to one of these generative models, and it outputs a conformational ensemble of protein structures.
 We choose the hyperparameters of the generative models to output 320 structures, the same size as the ensemble generated from AF2, although the exact size of the output ensemble depends on the ML architecture in use.
-For example, BioEmu automatically removes from the generated ensemble structures possessing steric clashes or bond length violations, so 320 is the upper bound on the number of structures generated using that method.
-For AFc, more than 320 structures may be output due to the clustering protocol the method implements.
-Otherwise, we use the structural ensemble generated by each method to parameterize the LE4PD equation, and then solve it to predict the dynamics and kinetics of each ensemble.
+For example, BioEmu automatically removes from the generated ensemble structures possessing steric clashes or bond length violations.
+For AFc, more than 320 structures may be output due to its clustering protocol.
+We solve the LE4PD equation separately for each sequence, using the ensemble generated by each method to predict dynamics and kinetics.

-As with the AF2 results, we can benchmark the predicted ML ensembles against the dynamics observed in our reference one microsecond MD simulations.
-For example, Figure \ref{fig:genML_span}a is analogous to Figure \ref{fig:span}a except the conformational ensembles from the ML methods in addition to AF2 are projected onto the free-energy surface spanned by the two slowest LE4PD modes.
-The span of each method is quantified, as before, by comparing the relative variance along these two LE4PD modes individually in Figure \ref{fig:genML_span}b.
+We can benchmark the predicted ML ensembles against the reference MD simulations.
+Figure \ref{fig:genML_span}a is analogous to Figure \ref{fig:span}a except the conformational ensembles from the ML methods in addition to AF2 are projected onto the free-energy surface spanned by the two slowest LE4PD modes.
+The span of each method is quantified, as before, by comparing the relative variance along the LE4PD modes individually in Figure \ref{fig:genML_span}b.
 We also display the fraction of structures that are located outside the span of the one microsecond MD ensemble in the bottom row of Figure \ref{fig:genML_span}b.